wkoszek/me/blog/source/blog/2013-05-02-book-the-power-of-less.md

 ---
-title:	The Power of Less
+title:	"The Power of Less"
 auth:	 Leo Babauta
 read:	2013-05-02
 ---